spences10/blog.scottspence.me/src/pages/2018/2018-03-02-styled-components/index.md

 `
 ```

-So first off we've created a variable for the React svg rotate, this
+So first off we've created a variable for the React svg [animation],
+you'll need to import the `keyframes` helper from styled-components
+like: `import styled, { keyframes } from 'styled-components'` this can
-can now be used throughout the component and we can add an on `hover`
+now be used throughout the component and we can add an on `hover` to
-to the component as well to illustrate using `hover` in a component.
+the component as well to illustrate using `hover` in a component.

 ```js
 const AppLogo = styled.img`